 A series of several treatments is usually conducted to achieve maximum effectiveness.

-TMS Benefits and Concerns
+Transcranial Magnetic Stimulation Benefits and Concerns

-The benefits of TMS can be significant.
+The benefits of transcranial magnetic stimulation can be significant.
 Most importantly, it has been demonstrated to reduce symptoms of depression in patients who did not respond to other treatments methods.
 In addition to reduced depression, patients have reported less anxiety and increased energy.
 In clinical trials with one type of TMS protocol, 1 in 2 patients were found to have significant improvement after 4-6 weeks of treatment, while 1 in 3 became symptom-free.

 TMS is a non-invasive procedure, is not painful, and requires no sedation or anesthesia, unlike electroconvulsive therapy (ECT), for example.
 Patients can immediately return to normal activities after a round of TMS treatment.